gmcyber/CCC410F22-Example/docs/topics/ethhack-ui-dev.assets/design-project2.md

 ### Week 1 - User Access to Django

-> Currently, only members of the range-control admin's group can access the Django admin screens.
+> Currently, only members of the ethhack-ui admin's group can access the Django admin screens.
 We need to create a Django App that allows non admin users to access non administrative functions in django.

 * Build a user login screen, display session and LDAP infromation for the logged in user